 Frequently Asked Questions

-How much water should I drink in the morning?
+How much water is recommended in the morning?

 A general guideline is 8 to 16 ounces of plain water or an electrolyte drink immediately upon waking to replenish lost fluids.